Walled Garden Advertising: 4 Ways Publishers are Building Their Own

 Their approach combines their services as a publisher with those of an ad-tech provider.

-Unlike the Open Internet, which is typically where publishers have control over their media & their data being added, removed, or modified.
+This is unlike the Open Internet, which typically involves publishers having control over their media and data being added, removed, or modified.

-Within digital publishing, providers like GAFA- Google, Apple, Facebook, Amazon are the main walled gardens while providers like AppNexus, Index Exchange, and TripleLift come in the Open Internet category.
+Within digital publishing, providers like GAFA—Google, Apple, Facebook, and Amazon—are the main walled gardens, while providers like AppNexus, Index Exchange, and TripleLift belong to the Open Internet category.

-Let’s dig deeper into how walled gardens operate in the AdTech biz, its pros and cons, and how impactful it is towards publishers.
+Let’s explore how walled gardens operate in the AdTech business, their pros and cons, and their impact on publishers.

-Walled gardens lead to monopolies that burn the competition and generate an unstable power dynamic, though they can be strangely effective tools for publishers as well.
+Walled gardens lead to monopolies that burn the competition and generate an unstable power dynamic, though they can also be strangely effective tools for publishers.

 Here’s the good, the bad, and the ugly.